 - Write descriptions of property boundary surveys for use in deeds, leases, or other legal documents.

-Surveyors state the following job skills are important in their day-to-day work.
+When polled, Surveyors say the following skills are most frequently used in their jobs:

 Mathematics: Using mathematics to solve problems.